velllectroniq/Amelia-s-Extended-Research/README.md

 &nbsp;
 &nbsp;

+## Planned features
+1. Balance, especially near the start of Endless mode, and Star research, which is currently _overpowered_
+2. Deep Endless Tree
+3. _Even more levels???_
+4. More difficulty levels, so that the game doesn't get _too_ easy

+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;

 ## Installation (How To/How Do I/etc.)
 ### 0. If you don't already, download Infinitode 2
 This mod is intended for use in the Infinitode 2 game, and with any other game there is a possibility that it won't work

 ### 1. Creating a new instance of Infinitode 2
-Go to the Infinitode 2 Steam page in your library, and go to `Settings > Manage > Browse local files`:
+Go to the Infinitode 2 Steam page in your library, and go to `Settings > Manage > Browse local files`

 This should open a file explorer with a file path to a steam folder simmilar to `...Steam\steamapps\common\Infinitode 2`